groupe-sii/ogham/README.md

 ## SMS

-There are some tricky implementation constraints for sending a SMS.
-The library helps you handle these constraints.
+There are some implementation constraints for sending a SMS following SMPP protocol.
+The library will help you handle these constraints.

-### Phone number management
+### Phone number TON and NPI policy

-There exists several phone number formats.
-According to the format, some information about the number ([TON and NPI](https://docs.aerialink.net/api/smpp/ton-npi-settings/)) must be defined when sending the message.
+SMPP defines two main properties related to the sender and recipient phone number formats: [TON and NPI](https://docs.aerialink.net/api/smpp/ton-npi-settings/).

-The library helps you to generate this information for you.
-Just give the phone numbers and the library will guess the TON and NPI.
+The library provides a default policy : Just pass the phone numbers and the library will guess the TON and NPI.
 You can also directly provide the TON and NPI in order to prevent this automatic behavior.

 ### Character encoding

-Sending SMS with the wrong charset will cause your message to be unreadable.
+Sending SMS with the wrong charset might cause your message to be unreadable.
+But SMPP Charset are quite different from the common charset definition.
 The charset resolution is done using a simple mapping between Java charsets and SMPP charsets.
-By default, Java uses UTF-8 charset and it mapped to the charset [GSM](https://en.wikipedia.org/wiki/GSM_03.38).
-The library offers you the ability to provide your own charset when sending SMS.
+By default, Java uses UTF-8 charset and the librairy will map to the SMPP charset [GSM](https://en.wikipedia.org/wiki/GSM_03.38).
+The library offers you the ability to provide your own charset when sending SMS if need.

 # Advanced usage